1-Day Itinerary

 Vila Nova de Gaia

-Tip: Grab a bottle of vinho verde and some queijo from a nearby shop.
-Sunset is around 19:30 in summer, 17:30 in winter.
+Tip: Grab a €3 bottle of vinho verde from the mini-market on Avenida da República in Gaia.
+Sunset times: ~19:30 in summer, ~17:30 in winter.

 7:30 PM